jamescurran/jamescurran.github.io/_posts/2013-09-12-Shakespeare-compiler-for-NET.md

 Writing a grammar for Shakespeare posed a few interesting challenges.

 - There are a very large number of keywords, many of which are aliases for another.
-For example, there are 25 different keywords each meaning '-1' .
+For example, there are 25 different keywords each meaning '-1&apos; .
 And 36 different words which mean "multiply by 2".
 -  Many of these keywords are more than one word long.
 - It has exactly 152 specific allowable variable names.
-(The name of actual characters in Shakespeare's plays).
+(The name of actual characters in Shakespeare&apos;s plays).
 Many of those are more than one word as well.
 - The C source code scanner (the first step in parsing) is generated by running a separate C program, which read all those keyword variations from text files.
-- So, to build the original Shakespeare compiler, You'd have to compile the `makescanner.c` file, which produced a `scanner.c` file.
+- So, to build the original Shakespeare compiler, You&apos;d have to compile the `makescanner.c` file, which produced a `scanner.c` file.
 Then take the YACC source code, run it through a YACC compiler, producing a `parser.c` file.
 Then take the scanner.c & the parser.c and compile & link them together, to get an executable.
 - Irony wants you to have one production rule for each non-terminal.
 YACC allows a different production rule for each clause of the non-terminals.

 The first step was to create the grammar.
-This was helped quite a bit by Irony's GrammarExplorer tool, and fortunately, this part of Irony is fairly well-documented .
+This was helped quite a bit by Irony&apos;s GrammarExplorer tool, and fortunately, this part of Irony is fairly well-documented .
 After figuring out how to handle the the multi-word terminals (neatly handled in the method, MultiWordTermial, the rest was quite straight-forward)  The complete grammar /parser is in the **Shakespeare.Grammar** project in the GitHub repository.

 #### The first Back-end : C Code

 The next step was to take the parser, and figure a way to use it to actually produce object code.
 This was much harder as this aspect of Irony is not well documented at all.
-Fortunately, Irony's author, Roman Ivantsov, is *very* active on the project's CodePlex discussion board, although he doesn't always grasp that the other users of Irony don't have the understanding of the framework code that he does.
+Fortunately, Irony&apos;s author, Roman Ivantsov, is *very* active on the project&apos;s CodePlex discussion board, although he doesn&apos;t always grasp that the other users of Irony don&apos;t have the understanding of the framework code that he does.

-Essentially, I'm creating a AST tree for the code to be complied, and then walking that, ouputting code along the way.
-That sounds like the right thing to do, and it works, but I keep thinking it misusing the tools, and that there's a better way.
+Essentially, I&apos;m creating a AST tree for the code to be complied, and then walking that, ouputting code along the way.
+That sounds like the right thing to do, and it works, but I keep thinking it misusing the tools, and that there&apos;s a better way.

 My first problem here was how to pass information from one AST node to the next.
 The Irony framework has a method on every AST node, `DoEvaluate()`,  which is call as you walk the tree, but it only has a `ScriptThread` passed to it, and `ScriptThread` is defined by the framework.

-Since I'd already defined a `AstNode` derived class which I used as a base class for all the AST node in my compiler, I just added a new virtual method to it, ` OutputTo(TetWrite)`  which allowed me to create a TextWriter object in the root level node, and walk the tree called OutputTo on the node instead of DoEvaluate.
+Since I&apos;d already defined a `AstNode` derived class which I used as a base class for all the AST node in my compiler, I just added a new virtual method to it, ` OutputTo(TetWrite)`  which allowed me to create a TextWriter object in the root level node, and walk the tree called OutputTo on the node instead of DoEvaluate.
 This later proved to be a bad decision.

-Here's an excerpt of the output from the program given above:
+Here&apos;s an excerpt of the output from the program given above:

 	#include "spl.h"
 	int main(void)